Ed Sheeran denies Shape of You copyright claim at High Court trial

 In May 2018, Sheeran and his co-writers issued proceedings asking the High Court to declare they had not infringed Chokri and O'Donoghue's copyright.

 The pair then issued a counter claim for copyright infringement.

-Giving evidence on Monday, the singer gave several examples of times he had cleared parts of songs with little known artists.
+The trial is expected to continue for about three weeks.